alankrantas/micropython-TEA5767/README.md

 From personal experiments the TEA5767 works better (have better reception/sound quality) in 5V with sufficent power supply.
 The power from most MCU boards alone might give you a lot of noise.

-## Import and Initialization on ESP8266
+## Import and Initialize on ESP8266

 To import and initialize the module: